 Photogrammetry uses image overlap and UAV-captured images to produce a robust 3D composite of a region.
 By using ultra high-resolution image collection in concert with advanced GPS and mapping software, photogrammetry can produce a fully immersive 3D visual model of the real world.
 More than a survey map, this process creates an interactive photographic artifact that can be deployed by environmental agencies, construction firms, utility companies, and more.

 Popular Use Cases for LiDAR Remote Sensing and Photogrammetry

 What else can remote sensing do?
 Here are some examples in the news from across various industries and disciplines:

-When it comes to dollars-and-cents decision making, LiDAR tends to be more costly and more difficult to set up and calibrate — especially when mounted on surveying airplanes and helicopters.
-Thankfully, the cost of both photogrammetry and LiDAR are dropping thanks to widespread adoption of UAV technology across industries.
+When it comes to dollars-and-cents decision-making, LiDAR tends to be more costly and more difficult to set up and calibrate, especially when mounted on surveying airplanes and helicopters.
+However, the cost of both photogrammetry and LiDAR are dropping thanks to the widespread adoption of UAV technology across industries.

 Selecting the right approach to mapping is the first step, but finding the right partner for the job is equally important.
 Mapware has the remote sensing technology and the expertise to create value for you and your customers.

 Mapware’s photogrammetry software is the best tool for the job, whether you want to map a single building, a dozen oil derricks, a protected wetland, or an entire city.
 This software suite generates bigger, better 3D maps that are fully cloud accessible for use in the field.